mbernardi1961/AgonDoc/useful_links.md

 AgonConsole8 from heber.co.uk - https://github.com/AgonConsole8

 Note the AgonConsole8 firmware can also be flashed to the AgonLight2 and vice versa.
-The AgonConsole8 tends to be developed more rapidly.
+The AgonConsole8 tends to be developed more rapidly by the community.

 Official AgonLight Wiki - https://github.com/breakintoprogram/agon-docs/wiki

-Community Agon Console8 documentation - https://github.com/AgonConsole8/agon-docs
+Community Agon Console8 documentation - https://github.com/AgonConsole8/agon-docs<br>This is a colaborative effort on documenting the Agon eco-system.

 A list of Software for the AgonLight - https://github.com/sabotrax/agon-software<br>The most comprehensive list of software for the AgonLight.